xvitaly/ecasbot/docs/schema-documentation.md

  * `logfilefmt` - custom formatter for file logs;
  * `stderrfmt` - custom formatter for stderr logs;
  * `watches` - watch list for reports feature;
  * `restlangs` - list of restricted languages.
-Bot will score users using them in their clients.
+Bot will score users using them in their clients;
+ * `hidejoins` - enable or disable join messages removing.

 # Schema changes

+## From 7 to 8
+Field `hidejoins` added.
+Default value it `true`.

 ## From 7 to 8
 Field `tgkey` removed.
 Environment option `APIKEY` should be used.